Millennium-Group/file-transfer-test/README.md

 The solution provides only 32 bit versions of client/server apps.
 64 bit versions could be easilly added too if needed.

+Further improvements could be made as follows:
+- In the Client project, replace all blocking socket read and write operations by their async_ counterparts.
+The challenge that we'll face here is to provide a different (circular) buffer when using async_read_until from the socket, because this method doesn't stop on the first encountered delimiter, but also keeps some trailing bytes which need to be reused on the next read.
+- Better error and excpetion handling in both Server and Client projects.